ADTRAN/gradle-scala-multiversion-plugin/README.rst

 ---------------------

 The plugin allows you to use two different placeholders when declaring your dependencies which will then be substituted with actual values before being resolved.
-The first is ``scala-version`` and can be used as a version number in a dependency.
+The first is ``%scala-version%`` and can be used as a version number in a dependency.
 It will be replaced by the fully-qualified scala version for this build (e.g. ``'2.12.1'``).
 This is typically used when declaring your scala-library dependency::

-    compile "org.scala-lang:scala-library:scala-version"
+    compile "org.scala-lang:scala-library:%scala-version%"

 The second placeholder is ``_%%`` and can be used in a dependency module name to stand for the scala "suffix" corresponding to this scala version (e.g. ``'_2.12'``).
 For example::